stalniy/casl/packages/casl-ability/README.md

 npm install @casl/ability
 ```

+## Documentation

+This README file contains only basic information about the package.
+If you need an in depth introduction, please visit [CASL's documentation](https://casl.js.org/).

 ## Getting Started

 **Note**: the best way to get started is to read [Guide][intro] in the official documentation.
 In this README file, you will find just basic information.